 Forging Cultural Connections and a Global Mindset

 For 50 years, PMFS has participated in an intercultural exchange program with students from Colegio Williams de Cuernavaca in Cuernavaca, Mexico.
-Students from both schools travel independently to another country and experience life in another culture for two weeks, forging connections through similarities and differences.
-An elementary school exchange program is unusual, especially one that involves such a long stay in another country, but year after year PMFS fifth graders and their counterparts from the Williams School have met the challenge successfully.
+Students from both schools travel with chaperones to experience life in another culture for two weeks, forging connections through similarities and differences.
+An elementary school exchange program is highly unusual, especially involving such a long stay in another country, and year after year PMFS Fifth Graders and their counterparts from the Williams School have met the challenge successfully.

-At the beginning of the school year, Fifth Graders and their families complete questionnaires and are matched with Mexican Buddies based on family interests, hobbies, and activities.
-In November, when they learn with whom they will be partnered, students start writing to each other as a way to get to know each other better.
+At the beginning of the school year, Fifth Graders and their families are matched with Mexican Buddies based on family interests, hobbies, and activities.
+In November, when they learn who they will be partnered with, students start writing to each other as a way to get to know each other better.
 Williams School students arrive in Philadelphia in January, ready for two weeks of immersion in the lives of our families, our school, and our community.
-While here, they take trips with and without their PMFS buddies to introduce them to Philadelphia’s history, arts, and culture, and also to its recreation.
+While here, they take trips with and without their PMFS buddies to introduce them to Philadelphia’s history, arts, culture, and also recreation.

-Equally important is time spent at home and on trips with host families.
+Equally important is time spent with host families.
 Throughout the two weeks, Mexican Buddies enjoy togetherness and learning with their host families on trips to New York City, the Poconos for snow tubing, museums, and more.
-Host families work tirelessly to schedule a robust, balanced slate of activities and time to relax immersed in the love and support of a family.
+Host families use great care to schedule a balanced slate of activities, with time to relax immersed in the love and support of a family.

 In February, PMFS Fifth Graders travel with their teachers to Cuernavaca, Mexico where they are hosted by their Buddies’ families.
 Students go well prepared for the enriching ad transformative experience, with the Fifth Grade and PMFS curriculum rich in activities about Mexican history, geography, arts, and Spanish language instruction in all grades.
-Fifth Graders are similarly well equipped for the social and emotional parts of the journey, having spent the first part of their year in thoughtful discussion and practice.
-They go prepared to build friendships that began with the first letters exchanged in November; prepared to meet new people and live with them for two weeks; and prepared to navigate their time away from parents, supported by their teachers, their classmates, and their new Mexican friends and families.
+Fifth Graders are similarly well equipped for the social and emotional aspects of the exchange, having learned how to understand others’ and communicate their own needs.
+They go prepared to build friendships that began with the first letters exchanged; prepared to meet new people and appreciate their differences; and prepared to navigate their time away from parents, supported by their teachers, their classmates, and their new Mexican friends and families.
 They come back ready for a Sixth Grade year at PMFS of processing and putting into action the transformation in their world view.

 - Downtown Cuernavaca